-You can also control the frequency of archiving by setting global archive interval from the AR System Administration Console.
-For more information,
+You can also control the frequency of archiving by setting the global archive interval from the AR System Administration Console.
+For more information, .

 The archiving process uses archiving policies to determine whether a record is ready for archiving.
 Each record type has its own archiving policy.
 The archiving policy defines:

-- Which record types are archived (Incident request, Change requests, and so on)
+- Which record types are archived (Incident requests, change requests, and so on).

-The required record status (Closed, Retired, Cancelled, and so on)
+The required record status (Closed, Retired, or Cancelled).

-The archiving process does not consider when the record was closed, retired, or cancelled.
-So, for example, an incident request that was submitted 548 days ago, but was closed only yesterday, is archived during the same archiving run as an incident request that was submitted 548 days ago and closed on the same day.
+The archiving process does not consider when the record was Closed, Retired, or Cancelled.
+For example, an incident request that was submitted 548 days ago, but was closed only yesterday, is archived during the same archiving run as an incident request that was submitted 548 days ago and closed on the same day.
 If an incident request was submitted 600 days ago, but closed only yesterday, it is archived in the first archiving run after it is closed.

-- When to archive a record, according to the Age in Days value (a reference to how long ago a record either was submitted or was last modified, depending on the record type)
+- When to archive a record, according to the Age in Days value (a reference to how long ago a record was either submitted or last modified), depends on the record type.

-Using the AR System Archive Manger console you can change the Age in Days value.
-Changing this value allows you to control how long each record type remains in the production database based on the needs of your organization.
+By using the AR System Archive Manger console, you can change the Age in Days value.
+When you change this value, you can control how long each record type remains in the production database based on the needs of your organization.

 For example, if your help desk generates 30 incident requests for every change request, you might need to archive incident requests more frequently than change requests.